By Marcin Wojtyczka

 - Easier to launch dinghy or inflatable if necessary for recovery.

-- May be a better choice if victim unconscious and unable to assist.
+- Maybe a better choice if the victim is unconscious and unable to assist.

 Cons:

-- Boat could slam into person in a seaway (rise and fall).
+- The boat could slam into a person in a seaway (rise and fall).

-- Boat could push person beneath the boat.
+- The boat could push a person beneath the boat.

 - Requires a fast, efficient recovery system to avoid injury.